Please Upgrade Your Web Browser

 Considering advice for your circumstances

 It’s also worth bearing in mind that your situation might not be reflected in the survey results.
-For example, support for prioritizing goals and ongoing decision-making were valued less than most other aspects of advice.
+For example, retirees value support for prioritizing goals and ongoing decision-making less than most other aspects of advice.
 Yet this type of advice can be a critical component of making, and sticking to, a long-term plan—which in turn can have a substantial effect on investment and financial outcomes.
 Take an honest look at yourself and think about whether you would benefit from help identifying potential blind spots in your own thinking.
 Even if you don’t usually make behavioral investment mistakes, if an advisor can save you from making just one every five to 10 years, that could be worthwhile.
 (See “Could you benefit from financial advice?”)

 If you think a few aspects of advice are valuable, there is a good chance that financial advice will be worth the price.
 For the typical advice user who considers three aspects very valuable, an advisory fee of 0.5% to 1% of assets may be justified without making unrealistic assumptions about the value of any one aspect.